 - Eyepatch of Power: Plutarch Lampshades this trope by noting how badass commanders like Philip II of Macedonia (Alexander's dad), Antigonus, Hannibal Barca and Quintus Sertorius lost eyes in battle and how that nonetheless gave them a certain aura:"Others, he said, could not always carry about with them the evidences of their brave deeds, but must lay aside their necklaces, spears, and wreaths; in his own case, on the contrary, the marks of his bravery remained with him, and when men saw what he had lost, they saw at the same time a proof of his valour."— Life of Sertorius

-- Hero of Another Story: Plutarch's works keeps offering asides on characters who you could tell he would have loved to have written essays on.
-In "Life of Antony" in the middle of describing Antony's Heroic BSoD after losing the Battle of Actium, he describes in detail Timon of Athens, and even if its enough paragraphs, it had enough material for Shakespeare to base whole parts of Timon of Athens on that.
-Plutarch himself said there could be more said about Timon elsewhere.
-Likewise, near the end, when describing Antony and Cleopatra's children, he mentions that one of them married King Juba II of Numidia who he calls one of the smartest rulers of his time.
+- Hero of Another Story: Plutarch's works offer many asides on characters you can tell he would have loved to have written essays on.
+In the middle of "Life of Antony"'s description of Antony's Heroic BSoD after losing the Battle of Actium, he describes in detail Timon of Athens (doing so well he partly inspired Shakespeare's play about Timon).
+He specifically says there could be more said about Timon elsewhere.
+Likewise, when describing Antony and Cleopatra's children, he mentions that one of them married King Juba II of Numidia, who he calls one of the smartest rulers of his time.

 - Hypocrite: "Life of Cato the Elder" ironically notes the famous statesman's dislike for Ancient Greece and his chiding his generation for imitating Greek culture, while secretly modelling his own Latin prose on his reading of Greece, hiring Greek tutors for himself and his sons, and generally acting contrary to his public persona.
 Given that Plutarch himself is a Greek writing in Greek, you can sense that he's mocking the man.